 My wife and I visited several museums and various other road-side attractions as the trip progressed.
 And of course, we also stopped along the way to visit with numerous friends and relatives.
 As best I can now recall, this was my 19th cross-country trip made over the past 40 years and I have to say, I'm continually amazed at just how many new and interesting sites and experiences there are to behold in this great country.
 To me, a trip across the USA can be every bit as "exotic" and "worldly" as travelling to Europe, or Asia.
 Suffice it to say, the sheer diversity of people, places, and things to see and experience, together with a seemingly endless variety of fresh and inspiring photographic opportunities... each and every trip across this nation has been a rare and satisfying treat.

 One of the most rewarding stops we made along the way was at the Denver Museum of Nature and Science in Colorado.
 Located near downtown Denver, the museum features some of the most spectacular prehistoric and contemporary wild-animal display dioramas that I have ever seen.
 Careful attention to minute details, superbly painted backgrounds, and exquisite lighting make for some unusually life-like presentations.
 Next time you're in Denver, I highly recommend a visit to the Denver Museum of Nature and Science.
 We spent most of an entire day there and could easily have spent several more.

 Now, with 12,000 miles and one remarkably over-priced set of replacement brakes being added to our aging Ford van, I probably shouldn't bore you with all of the details.
 Hopefully, a few new pictures will do a better job of communicating the overall experience.
-I invite you to check out some of the latest work just posted in the Galleries.
+I invite you to check out some of the latest work just posted in the Recent Work Gallery.